 - Network Council – A governing body responsible for nominating and electing members to the Advisory Council and for electing representatives to the DPLA Board of Directors.
 Each member will have one seat on the Network Council.

 - Advisory Council – An elected body that works closely with the DPLA staff to advise on member initiatives, new opportunities, and strategic directions DPLA should consider to better serve its network.
 The Advisory Council will be responsible for approving working groups.

-- DPLA Board of Directors – Two member representative seats will be made available as term positions on the DPLA Board.
+- DPLA Board of Directors – Network representation on the DPLA Board.